fetchai/agents-tac/docs/sections/registration_phase.rst

 that will be running on the OEF throughout the duration of the competition.

+At the end of the registration time, the controller generates the game parameters for every participant (that is, the initial holdings and the preferences of goods).
+Then, the agent can start to negotiate and to submit transaction to the controller agent.

 In the following sections, we will explain:

 * the initial setup of the controller agent;